rosjat/sdl2-test/README.md

 good place to start with sdl2: https://wiki.libsdl.org/

+help with most of the lua code: lua-users.org , and some videos on youtube of course

 ## some keys you might wanna checkout

  - w, arrow up -> move up